abardia/abardia/README.md

 - 👋 Hi, I’m an IT Student in Hannover <Germany>.
 - 👀 I’m interested in hardware projects.
 - 🌱 I’m currently learning different languages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java.
 - 📫 How to reach me business@bardia-akhavan.de

 <!---